souryacs/LitRevw/SingleCellMethods.md

 [scVI - Lopez et al. Nat Meth 2018](https://pubmed.ncbi.nlm.nih.gov/30504886/) Models scRNA-seq by ZINB distribution, but uses NN to infer its parameters.
 Performs batch correction.

 [scissor - Sun et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/34764492/) Uses a network regression model to identify the cell populations/clusters associated with a given phenotype.
 Input: scRNA-seq matrix, bulk RNA-seq matrix, and phenotype matrix/vector (can be binary, continuous, based on that the regression model would be defined).
 The correlation between single-cell expression and bulk RNA-seq gene expression data is computed to produce a correlation matrix which is then applied to a regression framework with respect to the given phenotype.

+[HARMONY - Korsunski et al. Nat Meth 2019](https://pubmed.ncbi.nlm.nih.gov/31740819/) Batch correction method.
+First performs modified K-means soft clustering to assign cells to potential candidate clusters (1 cell is assigned to multiple clusters).
+Then define batch-specific parameters are used to compute the penalty of cluster assignments.
+Finally, a weighted sum of these clustering assignments are performed to define the final clusters.

 ## Single Cell ATAC-seq